albertofilice/rhacm-gitops/README.md

         └── kustomization.yaml
 ```

-Where in base will be all the common parameters applicable on each cluster, and in overlays is the customization defined on the individual cluster.
+In base will be all the common parameters applicable to each cluster, and in overlays will be the customization defined for each cluster.

-In the base/helm-chart.yaml is expressed the definition of the chart present in bitnami and the reference to the value file containing the compatible values for all clusters
+In base/helm-chart.yaml is expressed the definition of the chart present in Bitnami and the reference to the value file containing the compatible values for all clusters.

 ```yaml
 apiVersion: builtin